ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 8/10.
 Can’t really fault these two.
 Maybe a bit overkill on the pork side of things.

 ## Switzerland
 Ohh this looks odd.
 First night in Switzerland after a very long journey to get there (including a night train).
-Bit odd but I had curry wurst again.
+Bit strange but I had curry wurst again.
 I think I was knackered at this point but it was basic.
 Fine, nothing more.

 ![Curry wust with chips on black tray and a coke bottle in background](https://lh3.googleusercontent.com/pw/AJFCJaW_ZxwZaq8V-Fl1eUHry-_x_RiyYIezlkXMU28C0T0y3NhCIfPTVHNJom0vNikCiB4SecXuNmN7qqLstKQ2p_WSLOCMva_y037hEHBaZY9OSeKtuh8qjyOO8DeDrQlQo_DipAPW4X_oHbJsxml90nEsxw=w743-h986-s-no?authuser=0)